Trysil Resort Guide

 Non-ski activities: our top 5

-1. Dog Sledding - Great fun for the whole family, choose anything from a 20-minute sled ride to an overnight trip with Siberian and Alaskan huskies.
+1. Dog sledding - Great fun for the whole family, choose anything from a 20-minute sled ride to an overnight trip with Siberian and Alaskan huskies.
 A fantastic way to see more of Trysil’s beautiful natural landscapes.
-Mountain Kings Sledehundkennel | Fjell-Huskies
+Visit Mountain Kings Sledehundkennel or Fjell-Huskies for details.

-2. Horse Sleigh Ride - Take a sleigh ride into the forest and arrive in style to an evening meal served in a lavvu tent (teepee).
+2. Horse sleigh ride - Take a sleigh ride into the forest and arrive in style to an evening meal served in a lavvu tent (teepee).
 Go after dark and under torchlight for the best experience.

 4. Spa - The SkiStar Lodge Kulpen Spa has an indoor-outdoor pool, outdoor hot tubs and several saunas.
 Alpine Spa & Relax at the Radisson Blu Resort has nine treatment rooms, plus a Jacuzzi, Finnish sauna, Turkish steam room and an aromatic laconicum.

-5. Surfing & swimming - The FlowRider indoor surfing wave at the Radisson Blu is seriously good fun.
+5. Surfing and swimming - The FlowRider indoor surfing wave at the Radisson Blu is seriously good fun.
 Anyone can have a go, from children and complete beginners to pro-level surfers.
 Join a taster session or book some tuition.
 The pool complex also has a glass climbing wall and an indoor pool with currents.

 Radisson Blu Resort, Trysil - Pool Surfing Wave